Queens Boulevard: Route description

 Queens Boulevard starts off as a small 2-lane street at Jamaica Avenue, but becomes a 6 lane median-divided street at Hillside Avenue one block north.

 Queens Boulevard runs northwest to southeast across a little short of half the length of the borough, starting at Queens Plaza at the Queensboro Bridge entrance in Long Island City and running through the neighborhoods of Sunnyside, Woodside, Elmhurst, Rego Park, Forest Hills, Kew Gardens, and Briarwood before terminating at Jamaica Avenue in Jamaica.
 At 7.5 mi, it is one of the longest roads in Queens, and it runs through some of Queens' busiest areas.
-Queens Boulevard is the starting point of a number of other major streets in Queens, such as Northern Boulevard, Woodhaven Boulevard, Junction Boulevard, Roosevelt Avenue, and Main Street.
+Queens Boulevard is the starting point of many other major streets in Queens, such as Northern Boulevard, Woodhaven Boulevard, Junction Boulevard, Roosevelt Avenue, and Main Street.

 Queens Boulevard has a width of 100 ft from Queens Plaza to Van Dam Street, 200 ft from Van Dam Street to Union Turnpike, 150 ft from Union Turnpike to Hillside Avenue, and 80 ft from Hillside Avenue to Jamaica Avenue.
 Much of the road has 12 lanes, and at its intersection with Yellowstone Boulevard in Forest Hills, it reaches a high point of 16 lanes.

 Along much of its length (between Roosevelt Avenue and Union Turnpike), the road includes six express lanes (three in each direction) and a three-lane-wide service road on each side.
 Drivers must first exit to the service road to make right turns or pull over.
 Left turns must be made from the express lanes, but only at select cross-streets.
 The express lanes use a 60 ft underpass (separated by a median) to bypass Woodhaven Boulevard and Horace Harding Expressway; the service roads provide access to both streets.

 Due to the high number of crashes, Queens Boulevard is known as the Boulevard of Death.
 More crashes happen along Queens Boulevard than any other roadway statewide.